opendata-swiss/ogd-handbook-site/content/library/m7-recht-arbeitshilfe.en.md

 Lang: en

-The worksheet is intended to serve as an aid agencies for publication of records, showing test steps must be carried out by the authorities before a dataset under OGD is published.
+The worksheet is intended to serve as an aid agencies for publication of records, showing test steps to be carried out by the authorities before a dataset under OGD is published.

 ![](/images/chart-arbeitshilfe-publikation.png)